Someone scratched your car and didn’t leave a note?

 Can You Claim a Scratch on Your Car Insurance?

 If you have a comprehensive policy then it should cover the cost of your repairs.
-But, depending on the damage and the cost to repair it, you may choose to pay for the repairs yourself.
+But, depending on the damage and the cost to repair it, you may choose to pay for the repairs yourself, particularly if you are a new driver.
 Why?
 Because if you claim on your insurance, you may have to pay the excess, and you may lose your no claims bonus.

 This means you won’t be able to save on the cost of your insurance in the long-term.
 So even if your insurer can cover you for damages, it may eventually end up costing you less to simply pay yourself.